A Colorado River Overview:

 Climate Change in the Colorado River Basin

-Climate change is significantly altering the hydrological dynamics of the entire Colorado River Basin, impacting both water supply and demand across the Upper and Lower Basin states.
-This phenomenon is characterized by long-term shifts in temperature and precipitation patterns, driven primarily by increased greenhouse gas emissions from human activities.
+Climate change is significantly altering the hydrological realities of the entire Colorado River Basin, impacting both water supply and demand across the Upper and Lower Basin States.

 Impacts of the Mega-Drought Over the Last 20 Years

 The Colorado River Basin has been experiencing a severe mega-drought for the last two decades, starting around the year 2000.
-This prolonged dry period, considered one of the worst in the last 1,200 years, has been significantly exacerbated by rising temperatures driven by climate change.
-The impacts of this mega-drought are evident throughout the basin:
+This prolonged dry period, considered one of the worst in the last 1,200 years, has been exacerbated by rising temperatures driven by climate change.
+The impacts of this mega-drought are evident throughout the Basin, including:

-- Reduced River Flows: The overall flow of the Colorado River has significantly decreased, impacting water availability for all downstream users, including the Lower Basin states and Mexico.
+- Reduced River Flows: The overall flow of the Colorado River has significantly decreased, impacting water availability for all users, including the Lower Basin States and Mexico.
 Some studies indicate that climate change has already reduced the river’s flow by a substantial percentage.

-- Ecological Stress: Reduced river flows and warmer water temperatures have negatively impacted aquatic ecosystems, threatening native fish species and riparian habitats.
+- Ecological Stress: Reduced river flows and warmer water temperatures have negatively impacted aquatic ecosystems, threatening native fish species and riparian habitats, and benefiting invasive species.

-- Increased Wildfire Risk: Drier conditions have contributed to a significant increase in the frequency and intensity of wildfires across the basin, further stressing water resources and ecosystems.
+- Increased Wildfire Risk: Drier conditions have contributed to a significant increase in the frequency and intensity of wildfires across the Basin, stressing natural water systems and affecting runoff.